 The Local Authority governor is chosen then appointed by the governing body from candidates put forward by the Local Authority.

-All governors need to meet certain eligibility criteria and confirm annually that these continue to be met.
+All governors and associate members need to meet certain eligibility criteria and confirm annually that these continue to be met.

 Register of Interests

-Governors declare any pecuniary or other interest, which includes membership of other governing bodies, at the time of application or appointment, annually and at each meeting.
+Governors and associate members declare any pecuniary or other interest, which includes membership of other governing bodies, at the time of application or appointment, annually and at each meeting.
 Should the governing body consider there would be a conflict of interest that governor withdraws from that part of the meeting and does not vote on that item.
 The register of interests is reviewed at least annually and is published here.
 It includes the term of appointment for any associate members.